Water Conditioning Contractors specialize in:

 If their installation duties are part of a larger project or involve some kind of alteration to a sink or wall, it will be very important for them to understand the design of the home.

 Construction blueprints communicate important information about how a structure has been built as well as what materials are necessary or have been used for its construction.

-Being comfortable with construction blueprints is an invaluable skill for all tradesman but is especially important for those looking to get the C-55 license.
+Being comfortable with construction blueprints is an invaluable skill for all tradesmen but is especially important for those looking to get the C-55 license.

 How to get a C55 license in California

-Water conditioning contractors in California must prove a minimum of 4 years journeyman level experience.
+Water conditioning contractors in California must prove a minimum of 4 years of journeyman-level experience.